 - Distracted drivers checking their phones while behind the wheel

-- Drunk drivers leaving their lane
+- Accidents caused by drunk drivers leaving their lane

 - Aggressive drivers making unsafe lane changes and generally acting reckless